pathway27/GTH-Barcelona-Tramoji/README.md

 * Two.
 * Etc.

-* Designed for the modern traveller
+* Time is a precious resource, we plan to save time in the long run.
-* It transcends language.
+* It transcends language by allowing emoji to express your emoji.

 ## :hammer_and_wrench: Installation